SLongofono/QEMU-Adventures/README.md

 # QEMU-Adventures
+A living documentation of things to do with QEMU.
+[Thanks to A. Holbreich for the quickstart.](http://alexander.holbreich.org/qemu-kvm-introduction/)

 ## Installation
 Step 0: Do we support HW virtualization, and is it enabled?
 If nonzero, we are good.